-As the Bonds bear interest at a rate of 5.625 per cent. per annum, as described in Condition 4 of the Terms and Conditions of the Bonds, investment in the Bonds involves the risk that subsequent changes in market interest rates may adversely affect the value and the yield of the Bonds and Bondholders may receive lower return on the Bonds than anticipated at the time of the issue.
+As the Bonds bear interest at a rate of 4.125 per cent. per annum (subject to an increase to a rate of 5.375 per cent. per annum following the occurrence of a Change of Control and a Rating Downgrade during the Change of Control Period), as described in Condition 4 of the Terms and Conditions of the Bonds, investment in the Bonds involves the risk that subsequent changes in market interest rates may adversely affect the value and the yield of the Bonds and Bondholders may receive lower return on the Bonds than anticipated at the time of the issue.
 While the nominal interest rate of a fixed interest rate bond is fixed during the life of such Bonds or during a certain period of time, the current interest rate on the capital market (market interest rate) typically changes on a daily basis.
 As the market interest rate changes, the price of the Bonds will change in the opposite direction.
 If the market interest rate increases, the price of the Bonds will typically fall, until the yield of such Bond is approximately equal to the market interest rate.
 If the market interest rate decreases, the price of the Bonds will typically increase, until the yield of such Bonds is approximately equal to the market interest rate.
 Such movements of the market interest rate can adversely affect the market value and liquidity of the Bonds and can lead to losses for the Bondholders if they sell Bonds during the period in which the market interest rate exceeds the fixed rate of the Bonds.